Azure-Samples/iot-edge-for-iiot/README.md

             az --version
             ```

-        - If not yet installed, install it:
+        - If not yet installed, add it:

             ```bash
-            az extension install --name azure-iot
+            az extension add --name azure-iot
             ```

         - If an older version than `0.10.6` is installed, update it: